19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (i) all plans that were required to obtain the temporary occupation permit and certificate of statutory completion (where applicable) for all buildings in the development (including amendments to such plans), that have been filed with the Commissioner of Building Control under the Building Control Act (Cap.
 29);

-(ii) any document in the owner developer’s possession that indicates, as far as practicable, the actual location of any pipe, wire, cable, chute, duct or other facility for the passage or provision of systems or services, if the owner developer has reason to believe that the pipe, wire, cable, chute, duct or other facility is not located as shown on a plan or an amended plan filed with the Commissioner of Building Control under the Building Control Act;
+(ii) any as‑built drawings in the owner developer’s possession that indicates, as far as practicable, the actual location of any pipe, wire, cable, chute, duct or other facility for the passage or provision of systems or services, if the owner developer has reason to believe that the pipe, wire, cable, chute, duct or other facility is not located as shown on a plan or an amended plan filed with the Commissioner of Building Control under the Building Control Act;

+[Act 35 of 2017 wef 01/02/2019]

 (iii) all contracts entered into by or on behalf of the management corporation;